ananemyro/DRF-tutorials/README.md

 # Django REST Framework Tutorial Project
-_Project ID: DRF_tutorials_

 ### Overview
-The goal of this project was to build a Django web application using Django REST Framework.
-The project consists of two apps, "_users_" and "_tutorials_", including multiple models that communicate with each other.
-The project logs are recorded both locally and remotely, shipped to Elasticsearch by Filebeat and visualized through Kibana.
+This project demonstrates the development of a Django web application using Django REST Framework.
+It includes two primary apps, "_users_" and "_tutorials_", featuring multiple interrelated models.
+Logs are recorded both locally and remotely, with Filebeat shipping them to Elasticsearch for visualization in Kibana.

 ### Table of Contents
 - [Architecture](#architecture)